024Runner/udacity_project_3/REPORT.md

 The actor is used to approximate the optimal policy deterministically.
 I.e., we want to always output the best believed action for any given state.
 This is unlike a stochastic policies in which we would like the policy to learn a probability over the actions.
 In DDPG, we want the believed best action every single time we query the actor network (this is a deterministic policy).

+More specifically, the networks consists of 8 continuous inputs that represent the state of the environment (rectified through two fully connected Leaky ReLu layers).
+Two <b>tanh</b> activated continuous output values represent the action values between -1 and 1.

 <h2>Critic</h2>

 While the he actor basically learns the <i>argmax a Q(S, a)</i> which is the best action, the critic learns to evaluate the optimal action value function by using the actor's best believed action.